Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __description__
   - Type: string
-  - Description: The solvent used in the reaction system, for example a buffered aqueous solution or an organic solvent
+  - Description: The solvent used in the reaction system, e.g. a buffered aqueous solution or an organic solvent

 - __reaction_conditions_temperature__
   - Type: [temperature](#temperature-conditions)